Gluten-Free Recipes for Appetizers/Snacks

 5. Beat cream cheese and sugar together, and spread carefully on cooled base.

-6. Decorate with strawberry slices, fruit, and chocolate sauce.
+7. Decorate with fruit slices and chocolate sauce.

 PERMALINK